Manage Cluster Roles (SDK)

 Drop a role

-The following example demonstrates how to drop the role role_a
+The following example demonstrates how to drop the role role_a.

-The built-in role admin
+The built-in role admin cannot be dropped.

 - Python